amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 ## Our first Component

 In `pong.rs` let's create our first `Component`, a definition of a paddle.
+We will make `Side` and `Paddle` public for use in other modules later.

 ```rust,no_run,noplaypen
 #[derive(PartialEq, Eq)]